 The suggested date of composition of the Greek original--in the late fourth or early fifth century--would place it before the publication of Orosius’s Historiae and before the writings of Augustine had popularized the idea that Sodom was to be associated with Romans 1:27.
 The Latin translation, on the other hand, written in the late fifth century or slightly later, would have doubtless been influenced by the writings of the Bishop of Hippo, whose writings and teachings were widely disseminated throughout the Latin-speaking countries of the Mediterranean even before his death in 430.
-A. Hilhorst has noted that the Visio Pauli betrays signs of having been composed in a monastic milieu.
+Anthony Hilhorst has noted that the Visio Pauli betrays signs of having been composed in a monastic milieu.
 This would make the author’s concern with impietas Sodome et Gomorre, therefore, and his framing of it in strictly homosexual terms unsurprising.
-This monastic dimension is evident in the earlier Greek text as well.
-However, only the Latin translator had access to the Augustinian image of Sodom as a place to be associated with Romans 1:27 and with description of “men with men, practicing obscenity.”
-The Visio Pauli enjoyed a singular popularity during the middle ages, particularly in monastic circles, and it inspired a genre of vision literature that thrived until the time of Dante.
+This monastic influence is evident in the earlier Greek text as well.
+However, only the Latin translator had access to the Augustinian image of Sodom as a place to be associated with Romans 1:27 and its depiction of “men with men, practicing obscenity.”
+The Visio Pauli enjoyed a singular popularity during the middle ages, particularly in monastic circles, and it inspired a genre of vision literature—texts that purported to report on voyages to the afterlife—that thrived until the time of Dante.
 No doubt its success helped strengthen the idea that the sin of Sodom was the same as that decried by Paul in Romans.

 The Invention of “Sodomy”

 To summarize: in a number of texts from the late fourth and fifth centuries we see a sudden trend toward the identification of the sin of Sodom with the sin proscribed by Paul in Romans 1:27.
 What can we say of the origin of this trend?
-It is possible that a lost source may lie behind it: the commentary on Romans written by Marius Victorinus, for instance, or some other unknown early Latin translation of Philo.
+It is possible that it owes its origin to a source that is no longer extant: the lost commentary on Romans written by Marius Victorinus, for instance, or an unknown early Latin translation of Philo.
 The earliest surviving text to make the link that we know of, however, is Gaudentius’s Tractatus.
 Given the cultural climate in which Gaudentius wrote, it does not seem at all improbable that the link was an innovation of the bishop of Brescia.
-Orosius then either followed Gaudentius or came to the same conclusion independently; from there it influenced Augustine and the Latin translator of the Visio sancti Pauli.
+Orosius then either followed Gaudentius or came to the same conclusion independently; from there this interpretation of the sin of Sodom influenced Augustine and the Latin translator of the Visio sancti Pauli.

 Why did this idea take hold?
 The path had already been laid out in many ways: Sodom was already associated with lust and sexual excess, as we have seen in the writings of Philo, Clement, Chrysostom and Ambrose.
-Once the Sodom narrative became linked with luxuria and excess in worldly pleasures, sexual deviance would become part of the parcel of associations that an educated reader might make.
+Once the Sodom narrative became associated with luxuria and excess in worldly pleasures, sexual deviance would become part of the clutch of associations that an educated reader might make.
 Meanwhile, the image of male-male sexual intercourse as a violation of nature was established in a Christian context by Paul.
 Almost all early Christian discussion of the law of nature was centerd on Paul’s epistle to the Romans, and Paul’s depiction of “unnatural” acts in that text would become the definitive image of breaking natural law in Christian discourse.
 For late antique Christian writers, influenced both by Paul and by Stoic ideas, the image of “men with men practicing obscenity” was a potent metonym for excessive and decadent behaviors.